CodeLinaro-mirror/la_platform_external_stg/doc/comparison.md

 ### `operator()(Node, Node)`

-For a given `Node` type, this method has the job of computing local differences, matching edges and obtaining edge differences from recursive calls to `operator()(Id, Id)` (or `Removed` and `Added`, if edge labels are unmatched).
+Specialised for each `Node` type, these methods have the job of computing local differences, matching edges and obtaining edge differences from recursive calls to `operator()(Id, Id)` (or `Removed` and `Added`, if edge labels are unmatched).

 Local differences can easily be rendered as text, but edge differences need recursive calls, the results of which are merged into the local differences `Result` with helper methods.

-In general we want each comparison operator to be as small as possible, containing no boilerplate and simply mirroring the node data.
+These methods form the bulk of the comparison code, so in general we want them to be as small as possible, containing no boilerplate and simply mirroring the node data.
 The helper functions were therefore chosen for power, laziness and concision.

 ### `Added` and `Removed`